-The process of determing the perfect precious metal can be overwhelming.
-Between balancing the durability of a metal with the aesthetics, many factors come into play.
-Don't worry we're here to help.
-We have created this Precious Metal Guide to help you to make an educated decision when purchasing your next peice of jewelry.
+Purchasing your luxury timepiece can be overwhelming.
+Between balancing the different functions and styles, many factors come into play when shopping for your watch.
+We have created this Watch Buying Guide to help you to make an educated decision when purchasing your next timepiece.

-Feel free to click on each of the tabs below to learn more about each of the most popular types of precious metals used in jewelry.
-When you are ready to begin shopping for jewelry, or if you have any additional questions, please visit one of our experts at Morgan's Jewelers in Torrance!
+Feel free to click on each of the tabs below to learn more about watches and timepieces.
+When you are ready to begin shopping, or if you have any additional questions, feel free to speak to one of our experts at Morgan's Jewelers in Torrance!

 A watch is a timepiece that is made to be worn on a person.
 It is usually a wristwatch, attached to the wrist with a strap or bracelet.
 In addition to the time, modern watches often display the day, date, month and year, and electronic watches may have many other functions.

 Most inexpensive and medium-priced watches used mainly for timekeeping are electronic watches with quartz movements.
 Expensive, collectible watches valued more for their workmanship and aesthetic appeal than for simple timekeeping, often have purely mechanical movements and are powered by springs, even though mechanical movements are less accurate than more affordable quartz movements.

 The idea of timekeeping has been around for thousands of years, most notably starting with sundials in ancient civilizations.
 Since then, we have come a long way.
 In the 1500s, the first pocket watch was invented.
 A few hundred years later in the 1800s, Patek Phillippe & Co. created the first wristwatch.
 During the early 1900s, wristwatches began significantly more popular, after they were given to soldiers fighting in World War I. Once the war was over, the soldiers continued to wear their wristwatches, leading the general public to begin wearing wristwatches as well.